fengyu05/bot-chan/README.md

 # Introduction
 Welcome to Bot-chan!
-This is a minimal framework for a Slack AI Chatbot that provides easy setup instructions and customization options.
+This is a minimal but fully functional framework for a Slack AI Chatbot that is easy setup and customize.
+The author made Botchan open source in order to help those who are interested in creating their own chatbot application but don't know where to begin.

 ## Spotlights

 As a Slack Chatbot application, Botchan has the following features.

-- Reposonse to IM(direct message) or `@` mentioned in publich channels.
+- Reposonse to IM(direct message) or `@` mentioned in public channels.
 - Engage in interactive conversions.
 - Per thread(slack dicussion thread) memory.
 - Customzied bot personality(via preconfig prompt).